The Journey and the Links

 The module ‘exploring practices’ was the seed, managing practices and the 5PCP became the trunk of the investigation, leading into the contrast between digital/social networks and the underground Wood Wide Web.

-The discoveries and findings within the scenography used in the installation and the methodology for the final practical using repetition, physicalisation and rhythm, revealed that the nuances of 'invested connection' via listening, energy transfer and observation can help an individual to 'branch out' with their communication.
-This has encouraged me to continue with this work.
+The discoveries and findings within the scenography used in the installation and the methodology for the final practical using repetition, physicalisation and rhythm, revealed that the nuances of 'invested connection' via listening, energy transfer and observation can help an individual to 'branch out' and experiment with their communication.
+This has encouraged me to continue with this work and to investigate my findings to expand and adapt the methodology further as we advance and improve our understanding.

 The positive feedback to the theatrical interactive section of the final thesis has been analysed and reflected upon.
 I believe incorporating the physical presence of myself as 'the woman in the woods character’ brings a unique element to the piece and could be very effective in applicable environments.
 The audience should feel compelled to join in but comfortable not to, their observation and presence within the experience being enough.
 There would be declaration/prepared briefing This element is still a work in progress.